DeepPavlovAdmin/convai/README.md

 - July 30, 2020: Don't want to miss any updates please register [here](https://docs.google.com/forms/d/e/1FAIpQLSer8lvNvtt-SBwEtqZKjMtPJRWmw5zHUxoNgRJntzBIuVXrmw/viewform)
 - August 4, 2020: Google is sponsoring the competion prize (see the details below)
 - August 4, 2020: We held the kick-off webinar.
 Missed it?
 You can watch the playback [here](https://www.youtube.com/watch?v=2cSLNScJqFk).
+- August 10, 2020: New baselines for the `question_relevance` have been added.
+The code is also available on Google Colab.

-# Prize
+# Awards

-Google is sponsoring the competition prize with the GCP Credits, which we are planning to award as follows:
+Google is sponsoring the competition award with the GCP Credits, which we are planning to award as follows:

-* 1st place: 2'500 credits
+* 1st place: $2'500 credits
-* 2nd place: 1'500 credits
+* 2nd place: $1'500 credits
-* 3rd place: 1'000 credits
+* 3rd place: $1'000 credits

 **IMPORTANT!** Please note that GCP Credits can only be granted where available and are subject to the [Terms and Conditions](https://cloud.google.com/terms?hl=en) and product availability.
 If the competition winner is from a region where the program is not launched, we will, unfortunately, not be able to issue the prize.